Tzekelkan852/Shifting-Dynamics-of-Cartel-Violence/README.md

 6.- "Correlaciones_Artículo_ING.ipynb" This file focuses on calculating cartel correlations and graphing the main results.

 7.- The "Artículo4.R" code creates maps of Mexico of the events for each six-year term using pairs of cartels, the spatial location of the event and a disk to illustrate the number of events in the same place.
-The following figures correspond to this code: Fig. 2 A), Fig. 3 A) and Fig. 4 A)
+The following figures correspond to this code: Fig. 2 A), Fig. 3 A) and Fig. 4 A).